programminghistorian/jekyll/lessons/naive-bayesian.md

 us those that it thinks we'll find interesting.

-What we will do in this tutorial, then, is to apply a machine learner called Naive Bayesian to data from the Old Bailey digital archive to see how well it classifies trials into their respective offense categories (that is, how well it distinguishes thefts from assaults from forgeries, and so on).
+What we will do in this tutorial, then, is to apply a machine learner called Naive Bayesian to data from the Old Bailey digital archive.
+Our goals are to learn how a Naive Bayesian works and to evaluate how effectively it classifies documents into different categories - in this case, trials into offense categories (theft, assault, etc.).
+This will help us determine how useful a machine learner might be to us as
+historians: if it does well at this classification task, it might also do well at finding us documents that belong to a "class" we, given our particular research interests, want to see.

 Step by step, we'll do the following: